mihaifm/MegaToggler/README.md

   id = "",
-  label = "", -- optional, item id is used when label is missing persist = true, -- persist the state of the item disabled = false, -- display the item but disable interraction get = function()
+  label = "", -- optional, item id is used when label is missing persist = true, -- persist the state of the item disabled = false, -- display the item but disable interaction get = function()
     -- should return the state of the item end,